razgarabedi/rvwvpn/radius-admin/docs/user-management.md

 # User Management System

-This document explains the RADIUS user management system implemented in the Radius Admin dashboard.
+This document explains the RADIUS user management system and FreeRADIUS server configuration implemented in the Radius Admin dashboard.

 ## Overview

-The user management system provides a complete CRUD (Create, Read, Update, Delete) interface for managing FreeRADIUS users.
+The system provides a complete CRUD (Create, Read, Update, Delete) interface for managing:
+1. **FreeRADIUS Users** - User accounts and passwords for RADIUS authentication
+2. **FreeRADIUS Server Configuration** - IP:port and secret settings for connecting to FreeRADIUS servers

 It includes a web-based UI and RESTful API endpoints for programmatic access.

 ## API Endpoints

-### Base URL
+### User Management Endpoints
 All user management endpoints are prefixed with `/api/radius/users`

+### Server Configuration Endpoints
+All server configuration endpoints are prefixed with `/api/radius/servers`

 ### Authentication
 All endpoints require authentication via NextAuth.js session.
 Unauthenticated requests return a 401 Unauthorized status.